 A note for special diets

-This Cottage Pie is grain-free, gluten-free, and friendly for Paleo, Keto, SIBO, and Whole30 diets if prepared as written below.
+This Cottage Pie is grain-free, gluten-free, and friendly for Paleo and Keto diets if prepared as written below.

 - 1/4 cup fresh parsley, chopped (may sub 1 tbsp dried)